usf-cs272-03-fall2022/usf-cs272-03-fall2022.github.io/_projects/final-review.md

 ##### How do I sign up for a final code review appointment?

-Sign up for an appointment using the **[Canvas scheduler](https://community.canvaslms.com/t5/Student-Guide/How-do-I-sign-up-for-a-Scheduler-appointment-in-the-Calendar/ta-p/536)**.
-Look for "Final Code Review" on the calendar.
-Appointments will be released gradually in batches.
+Sign up for an appointment using Calendly with the instructor assigned to you on the [Final Code Review page](https://usfca.instructure.com/courses/1610487/pages/final-code-review).

 ##### Do I have to be pre-approved for a code review and have an open pull request on GitHub before signing up for an appointment?